Changes and variations to non-broker approved arrangements

 Changes and variations to non-broker approved arrangements can only be made by a biosecurity industry participant that has an existing approved arrangement.
 If you are applying for a new approved arrangement and you wish to propose alternative measures to those set in the class requirements, you will need to include these details in your application for an approved arrangement.

 Your approved arrangement declarant, manager or site contact must advise the department at least 15 business days prior to the proposed date of any changes to your approved arrangement.

 Change in legal entity

-Where the new legal entity does not have any other AAs with the department, the application and annual levies will apply.
+Where the new legal entity does not have any other approved arrangements with the department, the new application and annual levies will apply.

 Change in physical address

-- AA reference number
+- arrangement reference number